Israel: GDP growth accelerates in Q3

 Broad-based expansion: Private consumption increased 8.6% in the third quarter, which was below the second quarter’s 13.2% expansion.
 Public consumption contracted 10.8% (Q2: -0.4% SAAR).
 Meanwhile, fixed investment growth accelerated to 21.8% in Q3, following the 8.5% increase recorded in the prior quarter.

-Exports of goods and services increased 1.7% on a SAAR basis in the third quarter, which contrasted the second quarter’s 7.1% contraction.
+Exports of goods and services increased 1.7% on a SAAR basis in the third quarter, which contrasted with the second quarter’s 7.1% contraction.
 In addition, imports of goods and services grew 9.8% in Q3 (Q2: -8.3% SAAR).

 Muted outlook: GDP growth is likely to ebb slightly in Q4 from Q3 due to the negative impact of the flare-up in conflict with Hezbollah, though the economy is still set to roughly regain the size it had before war broke out.